yoonmoonsick/dnd2024/README.md

 >Moloch’s illriggers are silver-tongued enchanters, lulling his foes to complacency with sorcery and subterfuge until they wake and find themselves under the command of the Order of Desolation.
 These Hellspeakers train in the art known as the Red Cant or Hell’s Cant.
 By understanding their enemy and through weaving subtle sorceries into normal speech, Hellspeakers can make their foes feel, think, or do nearly anything to accelerate Hell’s victory.
 >
 >Across the timescape, Hellspeakers enjoy a reputation as smiling rogues and swashbuckling villains.
 An asset in any negotiation, Hellspeakers know that in a world of lies, the truth can be as potent a weapon as steel.

+#### Level 3: Moloch’s Blessing
+When Moloch accepts you as his illrigger, he grants you access to his infernal knowledge.
+You gain expertise in Persuasion and Deception.

 #### Level 3: Charm Enemy
 When you use your bonus action to place a seal on a Humanoid, you can attempt to charm them.
 The target must succeed on a Charisma saving throw or be charmed by you for 1 hour or until you or your companions do anything harmful to them.